Kevin Kouassivi-Benissan: Return to HJK

 After spending three seasons on loan in three different Veikkausliiga teams, Kouassivi-Benissan started the 2023 season in HJK squad.
 During the season, he made a breakthrough as he recorded five assists in a span of nine league matches.
 He also made 11 appearances for HJK in the club's 2023–24 European campaign, in which HJK qualified to the UEFA Europa Conference League group stage.
 On 6 November 2023, Kouassivi-Benissan extended his contract with HJK, signing a new two-year deal until the end of 2025.

 Loan to Košice

 On 21 January 2025, Kouassivi-Benissan was loaned out to Slovak First League club Košice for the remainder of the season.

+Vaasan Palloseura

+After his contract with HJK expired at the end of 2025, Kouassivi-Benissan signed with VPS ahead of the 2026 season.

 International career

 Kouassivi-Benissan has represented Finland at youth international levels.

 On 24 August 2023, it was reported in Finnish media that Kouassivi-Benissan had considered a possibility to represent Togo at senior international level, after receiving numerous contacts from Togolese Football Federation.

 On 30 August 2023, he received his first call-up to the Finland senior national team by head coach Markku Kanerva, for two UEFA Euro 2024 qualifying matches against Kazakhstan and Denmark, but remained an unused substitute.